Forecasters say last week’s deadly storm complex in New England was a derecho

 On Wednesday morning, the Storm Prediction Center had placed most of central and eastern New York and southeast New England in a level 1 out of 5 “marginal risk” for severe weather.

 A threat of isolated damaging winds was mentioned, but only at the lowest-level risk category.
-Autumn severe weather events are notoriously difficult to predict in the Northeast, since instability — or the amount of “juice” in the atmosphere that helps air to rise — is frequently too meager to support severe storms.
+Autumn severe weather events are notoriously difficult to predict in the Northeast, because instability — or the amount of “juice” in the atmosphere that helps air to rise — is frequently too meager to support severe storms.

 In this case, that lackluster instability, caused by cool temperatures, was overcome by powerful wind dynamics at the mid-levels of the atmosphere, where jet stream winds over 100 mph screamed east.
 Extremely dry air was also found at the mid-levels.